File IQ Installation for AWS EC2

 2. Enter the address in this form:

-where <File IQ Appliance IP address> is the IP address of the File IQ Appliance, assigned in 3.
+where <FILE-IQ-FQDN> is the FQDN of the File IQ Appliance, assigned in 3.
 Running the File IQ Appliance First Boot Wizard.
 The File IQ Dashboard user interface appears.

 3. In the Email or username field, enter “Viewer”.